Turntable vs Record Player – What’s The Difference?

 |

-A lot of people are confused between the terms “record player” and “turntable”.
+Many people are confused between the terms “record player” and “turntable”.

+And, in this article, we have explained the in-depth difference between turntable and record player.
 To help you understand better, In this comparison, I have used Crosley CR8005F-HA cruiser plus as a “record player” and Audio-Technica AT-LP60X as a “turntable”.

 Turntable vs Record Player: